doga/doga/README.md

 ## Lume i18n

-Projects that are useful for the developers of [Lume](https://lume.land/)-based multi-language static websites:
+[Lume](https://lume.land/) is a static website generator.
+These Lume addons are useful for generating multi-language websites:

 - [lume_langdata](https://github.com/doga/lume_langdata) is a Lume plugin,
 - [lume_navbardata](https://github.com/doga/lume_navbardata) is a Lume plugin,